pghalliday/tls-tunnel/README.md

 ## Roadmap

+* Client should make a simple HTTPS request to the control port to start a new tunnel and not hold a TLS connection open
 - Server should support other kinds of switchboard so that it no longer requires more than one port
 - Client should be configurable to only accept a limited number of connections
 - Server or client should be runnable from the shell